 The Iowa Energy Center’s Solar PV Energy Guide is a very thorough resource worth studying, but don’t get overwhelmed.
 Many issues it raises will be covered when you reach out for technical assistance in the next step.

-Finally, feel free to contact your Energy District with questions, or for a solar site assessment (described below):
+Finally, feel free to contact your Energy District with questions.

 Step 2: PLAN … and IMPLEMENT

 Let the professionals help walk you through the process.
 We are fortunate to have a number of highly-qualified solar contractors, and you can also start your planning process by getting bids.
 Most contractors will conduct a site assessment, provide decent financials, and be willing to answer your initial questions and concerns at no cost.

 Need finance?
 Shop Local!
 Decorah Bank and Trust is a major sponsor of Winneshiek Energy District and a solar owner.
 They know the value of solar (and energy efficiency) to homes and businesses, have provided over $5 million of clean energy lending, and have an energy loan specialist ready to talk to you.

 In addition to the initial logistical and financial considerations, as you move through the process you’ll want to be sure to understand the utility tariff and interconnection issues.
 Eventually, you’ll need to touch bases directly with your utility before proceeding, but a solar site assessor or contractor is often a good place to start the planning.

 Solar energy is a powerful “green meets green” strategy for citizens and communities everywhere.

 The green of local energy prosperity represents the millions of dollars of investment that can create jobs and keep energy dollars local in every community and county in the country, to steadily growing impact, for generations.
 The green of climate stewardship represents steady reduction of greenhouse gases with every solar panel installed and the commitment to a livable world for our kids.